hnakamur/FormatLink-Chrome/README.md

 To format the link of the active tab instantly to use in Markdown, reST, HTML, Text, Textile or other formats.

 ## How to use

-The UI changed dramatically in the version 2.0.0.
+You can use keyboard shortcuts, context menus, or the toolbar button of Format Link extension to copy a link in the specified format.
+Before doing that, you can optionally select some text which may or may not contain a link.

+### keyboard shortcut
+The keyboard shortcut for "Copy a link in the default format" is shortcut for clicking the toolbar button.
+The link is copied in the default format and the popup is shown under the toolbar button.

+Also there are shortcuts for copying in the link in the corresponding format regardless of the default format.

+You can change shortcuts at chrome://extensions/shortcuts

+### context menu
-Now you can use only the context menu to copy the URL.
+Open the context menu and select the "Format Link as XXX" menu item.

-1. When you open the menu over a link, the link title and the link URL are copied.
-    * However, due to the WebExtensions API limitation, the text is taken from the first link of the same URL in the page, so it may be different from what you want.
-2. When you select the text and open the menu over a link, the selected text and the link URL are copied.
-    * Note you can select the text and move the mouse cursor to a link which is outside of the selection.
-3. When you open the menu somewhere not over a link, you can copy the page URL.
-    * The text becomes the selected text if you selected some text, it becomes the page title otherwise.

-The previous version has multiple context menu items for each format to copy.
-The version 2.0.0 has only one context menu item.
-This change was made to copy a link in shorter steps.

-You can select the format with the radio button on the popup of the toolbar button.
+"XXX" in the menu item label changes as you change the default format by clicking the "Set as default" button in the popup page for the toolbar button.
-When you select the radio button, it becomes the default format.
-The "Set as default" button in the previous version was deleted.

-Sorry for inconvenience with this major UI changes, but I believe this version 2.0.0 is simpler and easier to use.
-I hope you are accustomed to the new UI soon!
+If you check the "Create submenus" in the options page and save the options, submenus for each format are created under the "Format Link" context menu group.

+### toolbar button
+When you press the toolbar button of "Format Link", the link is copied in the default format, the popup page becomes open, and the formatted text is shown in the text area.

+If you want to copy the link in different format, you can press one of the radio buttons.

+Also if you want to change the default format, you can press the "Set as default" button.

+## Flexible settings
+You can modify formats in [Tools] -> [Extensions] -> Clik "Options" link in "Format Link" Extension.
+In format settings, you can use the mini template language.

-* variable reference: {{variable}}
+* {{variable}}
     * variable = title / url / text
     * The value of variable `title` is the HTML page title.
-    * The value of variable `text` is determined as below:
-         * If some text is selected, the selected text is used.
-         * If you open the context menu over a link, this extension search the entire document for a link whose URL is the same as the link you selected, and uses the text of the link found.
+    * The value of variable `text` is the selected text if some text is selected, the link text if you open the context menu over a link (see KNOWN LIMITATION below for link text), or the page URL if no text is selected and you open the context menu not over a link.
-           Note: If there is another link of the same URL, this is not what you want, but this is best I can do for now.
-         * Otherwise, the page URL is used.
-    * The value of the variable `url` is the link URL if selection contains only a link.
+    * The value of the variable `url` is the link if you open the context menu over a link, the first link if selection contains a link, or the HTML page URL otherwise.
-      Otherwise, the value of variable `url` is the HTML page URL.
     * No spaces are allowed between variable name and braces.
-* string substitution: {{variable.s("foo","bar")}}
+* {{variable.s("foo","bar")}}
-    * Which means variable.replace(new RegExp("foo", 'g'), "bar")
+    * Which means `variable.replace(new RegExp("foo", 'g'), "bar")`
     * You can use escape character \ in strings.
     * You must escape the first argument for string and regexp.
-      For example, .s("\\[","\\[") means replacing [ with \\[
+      For example, `.s("\\[","\\[")` means replacing `\[` with `\\[`
     * You can chain multiple .s("foo","bar")
-* You can use the escape character \
+* You can use the escape character \ in strings.
+For example, you need to escape `\` with `\` like `\\`, and also you need to escape `{` with `\` like `\{`.
+See the LaTeX example below.
 * Other characters are treated as literal strings.

 Here are examples: